1 How to report

 When we hear that a child might be being harmed in some way we make enquiries, usually starting by visiting the child and family.
 If a visit would put the child at more risk then we will make enquiries first.

-If we are concerned about the future safety of the child then we may hold a meeting, which is called a child protection conference.
-This meeting involves all of the professionals who know the child and family, the parents and, for part of the meeting if they are old enough, the child (usually over 10 years of age).
+If we are concerned about the future safety of the child we may hold a meeting, called a child protection conference.
+This meeting involves all of the professionals who know the child and family, the parents and, for part of the meeting if they are old enough (usually over 10 years of age), the child.

 If the child cannot attend then it is important that someone makes sure their views are fed into the meeting.

 3 Unresolved child protection issues

 If there are unresolved child protection issues then the child's name may be made the subject of a Child Protection Plan.
 This is a confidential list of children living with their families within the county about whom there are child protection concerns.

 Each of these children has a plan to reduce the possibility of harm to them.
 The list ensures professional staff are aware of the risk to the child and can work with the child and family to reduce this.